access-watch/api-documentation/source/index.html.md

 curl "https://access.watch/api/1.0/hello?api_key=7911c8baebd1754134647625ae36f63e"
 ```

-Access Watch use API keys to authorize accesses to our API.
+Access Watch use API keys to authorize access to our API.

 You can get an API key directly on our [home page](https://access.watch/).